SAML SSO best practices

 - Make sure that none of your certificates are expired or revoked.

-- Set blacklist of untrusted users that are in control of IdP group names.
+- Set list of untrusted users that are in control of IdP group names.
 For example, you can limit access by specifying that Splunk roles such as admin and power are added to auto-mapped rules section.

 - The Splunk platform supports auto-mapped roles by default.
 If Splunk roles are returned in an assertion, the Splunk platform uses them.
 To turn off auto-mapping for roles, add the list of roles to the